FranciscoJRFreitas/SpotifyToYoutube-No-API-Limits/README.md

 2. Create an application and retrieve the Client ID and Client Secret.

-3. Add http://localhost:8080/callback to the list of Redirect URIs in your app settings.

 ### Step 2: Edit the ***config.json*** File

 ```json